LighghtEeloo/clash-from-the-gates-up/doc/1-drug.md

 It's very important to remember that operators are just functions with nicer syntax.
 Don't limit your imagination.
 Or you'd better limit it a little bit because that is, in my opinion, one of the most important reasons why Haskell is hard to read.

-Spoilers: I'd like to blame type classes (or you can call it "ad-hoc function overloading" in C++) for ~70% of unreadable Haskell code.
+Spoilers: I'd like to blame type classes (or you can call it "function overloading or ad-hoc polymorphism" in C++) for ~70% of unreadable Haskell code.

 ## Theorist. `(->)` as a Type Operator.
 Currying.